datacite/schema-docs/docs/properties/mandatory/property_publicationyear.rst

 If the DOI is being used to identify a digitised version of an original item, the recommended approach is to supply the PublicationYear for the digital version and not the original object.

-The :doc:`Title <property_title>` field may be used to convey the approximate or known date of the original object.
+The :doc:`property_title` field may be used to convey the approximate or known date of the original object.
 Other metadata properties available for additional date information about the object include: Subject and Description.
 However, only Title will be part of the citation.

 Here are two examples of citations using dates or date information in the titles.